shorelinesoftware/terraform-provider-shoreline/docs/resources/action.md

 - [name](https://docs.shoreline.io/actions/properties#name) - The name of the Action.
 - [command](https://docs.shoreline.io/actions/properties#command) - The shell command executed when the Action triggers.

+-> Check out [Action Properties](https://docs.shoreline.io/actions/properties) for details on all available properties and how to use them.

 ## Usage